-We are pleased to invite stream organisers from LCCT 2016 to propose contributions for forthcoming issues of the London Journal of Critical Thought.
+We are pleased to invite stream organisers or other participants from the London Conference in Critical Thought to propose contributions for forthcoming issues of the London Journal of Critical Thought.
 Proposals will be for a ‘collection’ reflecting a conversation that has emerged through participation at the conference.

 A collection would include a set of three to four short pieces (including an introduction) that are based on presentations at the conference, but could also include a piece from someone who participated in some other capacity (as a discussant, for example.)
 Crucially, these should not be a set of disparate papers that may have been considered of high quality, or otherwise of general interest, chosen from a stream.
 Instead, the collection should reflect a conversation that resulted from the experience of participation in the conference itself.
-Each individual contribution to the collection could be anywhere between 2000 and 4000 words and would be preceded in the journal by an introduction from the stream organiser contextualising the emergent conversation with a similar word count (2000 – 4000 words).
+Each individual contribution to the collection could be anywhere between 2000 and 4000 words and would be preceded in the journal by an introduction from the stream organiser contextualising the emergent conversation (introductions should be no more than 2000 words, but can be much less).
 If a proposal is accepted the stream organiser will co-edit the collection with the London Journal of Critical Thought editorial board and will be responsible for communications with their individual contributors

 As the individual elements of the submissions will be quite short it should not prevent contributors from developing full-length articles or chapters from the same themes that can be published elsewhere.
 We see contributing to London Journal of Critical Thought as an alternative type of publication that is not in competition with more traditional academic journals or collections in edited books.

 For further information please contact us at firstname.lastname@example.org.